Oxfordshire County Council Consultations

-Local people have the right to have their say on how local and district council services are planned and run and how their council tax is spent.
-Oxfordshire County Council (OCC) believes it is really important that all people have a say.
+All local people have the right to have their say on how local and district council services are planned and run.

-OCC always consults with users of a service.
+OCC also consults with users of services.
 You may already have been consulted over services you use.
-There are always open consultations that anyone can have a say on.

 More about Consultation

 You can find out more about consultation on the Oxfordshire County Council website.